Who was Arius and why is he important?

 Arius’ Writings

-Given that so little of Arius’ writings survived, we need to reconstruct what Arius actually taught from the writings of his enemies, which is difficult.
+Given that so little of Arius’ writings survived, we need to reconstruct what Arius taught mostly from the writings of his enemies, which are not always a reliable source.

 The church demonized Arius.

 Why should we learn about Arius?
 ‘Arianism’ “has often been regarded as … aimed at the very heart of the Christian confession.”
 (RW, 1) Athanasius implied that Arius is the devil’s pupil (RW, 101).
-After Emperor Theodosius in AD 380 made the Trinitarian version of Christianity the official religion of the Roman Empire and, thereafter, brutally eliminated all other versions of Christianity,
+After Emperor Theodosius in AD 380 made Trinitarian Christianity the state religion of the Roman Empire and, thereafter, brutally eliminated all opposition to the Trinity doctrine,

 “Arius … came more and more to be regarded as a kind of Antichrist among heretics, a man whose superficial austerity and spirituality cloaked a diabolical malice.”
 (RW, 1)